 It is very common in cats for a cough to be followed by a vomit due to the force of the coughing.
 If you can describe what is happening in as much detail as possible it will help your vet differentiate between a respiratory and a digestive system problem.

-The following is a brief but not exhaustive list of some of the causes of coughing in cats.
+The following is a brief but not exhaustive list of some of the causes of cat cough.

 Feline asthma is a common allergic respiratory disease in cats and the more severe form can be accompanied by wheezing.
 It is a chronic progressive disease for which there is no cure, but the symptoms can be well managed (as with people with asthma).